SideLine: How Delay-Lines (May) Leak Secrets from your SoC: Introduction

 \section{Introduction}

 The need for direct physical access to a target to perform a hardware attack was recently proved obsolete.
-Software-exposed hardware mechanisms implemented to improve SoC performance (mixed signal circuits, Field Programmable Gate Array (FPGA), accelerators, etc.) or power consumption (dynamic voltage-frequency regulators) were shown to be susceptible to remote hijacking by attackers seeking to perform fault injection or Side-Channel Attacks (SCAs).
+Software-exposed hardware mechanisms implemented to improve SoC performance or power consumption were shown to be susceptible to remote hijacking by attackers seeking to perform fault injection or Side-Channel Attacks (SCAs).
 Since 2014, and the \textit{Rowhammer} vulnerability's disclosure \cite{Kim2014}, the remote attack threat has become prevalent in hardware security researches.
 As a matter of fact, the influx of connected devices associated with the multiplication of cloud services offers a new playing field for attackers.
 Moreover, despite the appearance of trusted entities (ARM TrustZone, Intel SGX) that testify a growing need for SoC security, the hardware threat remains underestimated.
 Between 2014 and today, \textit{Rowhammer} capability evolved from random bit flips generation to privilege escalation on remote devices \cite{Gruss2015,Kurmus2017,Weissman2019}.
 Meanwhile, the \textit{CLKSCREW} exploit demonstrated that power and clock glitch attacks can be launched from within an ARM SoC using software programmable voltage-frequency regulators \cite{Tang2017}.
-Recently, this attack was improved \cite{Qiu2019} and deployed on Intel SGX devices \cite{Kenjar2020,Murdock2020}.
+Recently, this attack was improved \cite{Qiu2019} and deployed on Intel SGX devices \cite{Kenjar2019,Murdock2020}.
 From a side-channel point of view, two novel families of remote attacks have been introduced.
-On the one hand, micro-architectural timing attacks with \textit{Meltdown-Spectre} \cite{Lipp2018,Kocher2018}, \textit{Foreshadow} (SGX) \cite{VanBulck2018} and more recently \textit{MDS} exploits \cite{VanSchaik2019,Canella2019}.
+On the one hand, micro-architectural timing attacks with \textit{Meltdown-Spectre} \cite{Lipp2018,Kocher2019}, \textit{Foreshadow} (SGX) \cite{VanBulck2018b} and more recently \textit{MDS} exploits \cite{Schaik2019,Canella2019}.
 These attacks leverage speculative and out-of-order execution in modern processors to steal secret data from victim processes.
 On the other hand, remote power SCAs have been introduced through several works on FPGA devices.
 Through the implementation of sensors inside a multi-user FPGA fabric, it was demonstrated that an adversary can eavesdrop the activity of the other users \cite{Schellenberg2018}.
-On heterogeneous SoCs, that employ both CPUs and FPGAs, \cite{Zhao2018} and \cite{Gravellier2019} respectively proved the possibility for an attacker located in the FPGA fabric to eavesdrop the CPU power consumption and to perform statistical SCAs.
-More recently, remote power SCAs have been extended to microcontroller devices using the ADCs they embedded to record an image of their power consumption \cite{Gnad2019,OFlynn2019}.
+More recently, remote power SCAs have been extended to microcontroller devices using the ADCs they embed \cite{Gnad2019,OFlynn2019} and to Intel devices using the RAPL interface \cite{Lipp2021Platypus}.
 This spreads further the threats posed by remote SCAs from FPGA fabrics to general purpose microcontrollers as those found in usual connected devices.
+In this paper we introduce \textit{SideLine}, a novel side-channel vector based on the intentional misuse of hardware resources available in high-end SoC devices. \textit{SideLine} leverages delay-lines components embedded in SoCs that use external memory; it neither requires embedded reconfigurable logic (FPGA) nor analog circuitry (ADC).
+Two delay-line blocks namely \textit{delay-locked-loop} and programmable \textit{delay-block} are hijacked to perform voltage measurements and maliciously used to conduct power SCAs on application processors (AP) and microcontrollers units (MCU). \textit{SideLine} makes it possible for an attacker to perform software-induced hardware attacks without direct physical access to the target.
+Our contributions are listed below: